Time Hotel

 Creative Solution

-Campaign included room design and in-room/lounge artifacts (books, etc).
-No need for the inadequate label, hotel.
-Not including “hotel” in the logo intrigued our creative client’s curious, playful mind all the more.
-I shaped the brand with all staff genuinely wired into its own creative culture.
+Campaign included in-room design and artifacts (books, art).
+And, ha!
+Not including “hotel” in the logo intrigued all the more our creative client’s curious, playful mind.
+Every little and big thing shaped the brand for all staff to be genuinely wired into this creative culture.
 The front desk each day delivered a fresh fruit of that primary color.
 And each room had a small, fun keepsake book on the anthology of that room’s primary color.
-For advertising, I created not hotel ads, but stories stylized poetically from esoteric facts about that color, sensually charged, creatively eccentric, making for an irresistible read and creative, playful experience of its own.
-The key to winning this client’s business was understanding their minds: they craved “play” — the way they best worked.
+For advertising, I created not hotel ads, but stories stylized poetically from esoteric facts about that color.
+Sensually charged, creatively eccentric, making for a playful experience of its own.
+The key to winning this client’s business was understanding their minds: they craved “play” — the way they best worked and succeeded in the business venture that brought them to NYC.

 janzlotnick@gmail.com or call/text +1 973-454-8536